 William joined Watsi on January 25th, 2014.
 6 other people also joined Watsi on that day!
-William's most recent donation traveled 4,200 miles to support Kundibandiho, a 31-year-old farmer from Uganda, to fund hernia repair surgery to help him keep working.
+William's most recent donation traveled 5,900 miles to support Pai, a refugee from Thailand, to fund eye surgery and restore her vision.

 Kundibandiho is a 31-year-old farmer and a married father of three children.
 He and his wife earn a living through small-scale farming.
 For three years, Kundibandiho has had a right inguinal hernia.
 He experiences pain, especially when doing strenuous work or taking a long walk.
 The hernia has affected his ability to farm, and Kundibandiho is afraid that without treatment, he could be at risk of complications like strangulation.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Kundibandiho to receive treatment.
 On June 8th, he will undergo hernia repair surgery at AMH's care center.
 Now, AMH is requesting $230 to fund his surgery.
 Once complete, this procedure will hopefully allow him to live more comfortably and confidently.
 Kundibandiho shared, “I hope my health shall be restored after this surgery.
 I have had this condition for a long time.”